justinethier/cyclone/docs/Garbage-Collector.md

 ## Heap

-Cyclone's heap is based on the implementation from chibi scheme.

 The heap consists of a linked list of pages.
 Each page contains a contiguous block of memory and a linked list of free chunks.
 When a new chunk is requested the first free chunk large enough to meet the request is found and either returned directly or carved up into a smaller chunk to return to the caller.

 Memory is always allocated in multiples of 32 bytes.
 On the one hand this helps prevent external fragmentation by allocating many objects of the size.
 But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.